 Abstract

-The University of Padua has recently patented an innovative food pasteurization process that employs moderate hydrostatic pressures and low temperatures together with a CO2 Modified Atmosphere Packaging (MAP).
+The University of Padua has recently patented an innovative food pasteurization process that employs moderate hydrostatic pressures and low temperatures combined with a CO2 Modified Atmosphere Packaging (MAP).
 The main benefits of this method are that by pre-packaging the food product the risk of cross-contaminations is significantly reduced and that a lower amount of CO2 is consumed compared to the conventional HPCD treatments.
-In this thesis, the objective is to validate and optimize the patented process.
-Additionally, a comparison is made with a new packaging strategy that allows for greater contact between the sample to be pasteurized and CO2, thus enhancing the pasteurization effect.
+In this thesis, the objective is to validate and optimize this process.
 The food sample under examination is fresh-cut potatoes.
 Microbial inactivation analyses are conducted, supported by the inoculation of two bacteria on the sample, namely Escherichia coli and Listeria innocua.
-Physical-chemical analyses are also performed.
-The operational conditions are planned according to a Design of Experiment, and statistical analysis is employed to identify the optimized parameters.
+Physical-chemical analyses are also performed and compared with those on untreated samples.
+The operational conditions are planned according to a Design of Experiments, and statistical analysis is employed to identify the optimized parameters.
 These parameters are ultimately used to conduct a shelf life study.
-The results have shown that the new packaging more effectively eliminates microorganisms, achieving 3 log of inactivation compared to the 0.5-1 of the patented process.
-The influence of temperature, particularly in the case of Listeria innocua, is evident as inactivation is greater at 40°C compared to 35°C. Regarding color variation analysis, the patented method proves to be more effective: in this case, the ∆E values are around 3, whereas the new packaging reaches peaks of 12, observed whenever pressures exceed the critical pressure.
-The process conditions, optimized through statistical analysis, are determined in a way to obtain high levels of inactivation while keeping color changes minimal.
-The parameters for the patented process are 40°C, 120 bar and 25 minutes, while for the new packaging they are 40°C, 60 bar and 25 minutes.
-During the shelf life study, microbiological analyses yield good results for both types of packaging: after 21 days, mesophilic bacteria concentrations are of 1 log for the new packaging and of 2 log for the patented process.
-No significant concentrations of psychrophilic bacteria or Pseudomonas are detected.
-However, the color variation analyses don’t produce positive results: starting from the fourteenth day, samples begin to brown in both the patented process and the new packaging.File | Dimensione | Formato | |
+Results show that temperature has a significant impact on the inactivation, particularly in the case of Listeria innocua: it is observed that the inactivation is greater at 40°C compared to 35°C. Regarding color variation analyses, the method seems to be promising: the reported ∆E values do not exceed 3 units, demonstrating that treated samples maintain an appearance close to the untreated ones.
+The optimized process conditions (40°C, 120 bar, and 25 minutes), determined through statistical analysis, ensure high levels of inactivation while keeping color variations minimal.
+During the shelf life study, microbiological analyses yielded positive results: after 21 days, mesophilic bacteria concentration is of 2 log CFU/gr.
+No significant concentrations of psychrophilic bacteria or Pseudomonas is detected.
+However, the color variation analysis did not produce positive outcomes: starting from the fourteenth day, the samples begin to brown.File | Dimensione | Formato | |

 ---|---|---|---|